 February’s birthstone is commonly associated with sobriety and spirituality.
+Ancient Greeks and Romans believed that amethyst could repel the intoxicating powers of Bacchus (the Roman god of wine, among other things.)
 This beautiful purple stone also stands for wisdom and security.

 It also was said to enhance courage and creativity, to promote intuition, psychic development and even self-esteem, to deflect anger, and protect the wearer against evil.

-Amethyst is tough and durable and wears well.
-Make sure to clean your jewelry with mild dish soap and use a toothbrush to scrub behind the stone where dust can collect.
+Good news - amethyst is relatively easy to care for.
+This beautiful gem is tough and durable and wears well.
+Make sure to clean your amethyst jewelry with mild dish soap and use a toothbrush to scrub behind the stone where dust can collect.
 Avoid exposure to high heat, which may cause its color to fade.